 - A request for the date and time of the walk-through inspection

 Begin the letter by writing your name and your contact information (including your mailing address) in the upper left-hand corner.
 This should be followed by today’s date and the name and mailing address of your tenant.
-Address the letter to your tenant and give them the reason for this letter in the first paragraph, as well as the start and end dates to the lease.
+Address the letter to your tenant and give them the reason for the termination of the lease in the first paragraph, as well as the start and end dates to the lease.

-The second paragraph should mention the already completed move-in walk-through.
+The second paragraph should mention the move-in walk-through that happened at the beginning of the tenancy.
 You should have given them a copy of this at the beginning of the lease, but to be sure, attach another copy for their records.
-Follow up this sentence by requesting to schedule a move-out walk-through (also known as a final inspection).
+Follow up by requesting to schedule a move-out walk-through (also known as a final inspection).

-Afterwards, request your tenant’s new mailing address in the case of returning the security deposit (if there are no damages or rent left unpaid).
-Finally, thank your tenant for renting from you, followed by your signature and full name (printed).
+Request your tenant’s new mailing address for returning the security deposit (if there are no damages or rent left unpaid).
+Be aware that there may be laws/regulations regarding the security deposit.
+Finally, thank your tenant for renting from you, followed by your signature and printed full name.

 Free Template of Lease Termination Letter

-Here is a free template of a lease termination letter to help you get started.
-Keep in mind that this is just a template, so be sure to check your state laws and the terms of your lease before finalizing your lease termination letter.
+Here is a free lease termination letter template to help you get started.
+This template is just a starting point, so be sure to check your state laws and the terms of your lease before finalizing your lease termination letter.

 [Today’s Date]